On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Introduction

-In what follows, we present a self-contained analysis of stochastic processes in open quantum dynamics.
-Our primary goal is to clarify the interrelations among stochastic Hamiltonians, the stochastic Schrödinger equation (SSE), and the stochastic Liouville equation (SLE), and to delineate the conditions under which they are equivalent.
 To this end, we will make use of the two main interpretations of stochastic calculus, named after \ito and Stratonovich, presented in \Cref{sec:StochasticCalculusTools}, and point out explicitly the difference between a stochastic process and a noise.
 We further show how each formulation naturally maps to distinct numerical workflows, amenable to efficient classical trajectory integration or to quantum-algorithmic implementations. \Cref{fig:StochasticHamiltonian_frameworks_scheme} illustrates graphically the results presented in \Cref{sec:stratonovich,sec:ito,sec:rode}.
 First, in \Cref{sec:stratonovich}, we discuss the lower blue pathway. \Cref{eq:stoch_schr_eq_gen} is interpreted in the Stratonovich formalism as a viable way to implement quantum simulations, leading directly to the composition of universal gates in a quantum computing architecture.
 In \Cref{sec:ito}, we follow the upper green branch of the schematic map and adopt the \ito interpretation, showing that it is the correct framework to obtain valid quantum master equations (QME).
 We also discuss how to write stochastic \schr equations (SSE), and clarify how a stochastic Hamiltonian model is a special case of the SSE subject to more stringent constraints.
 In addition, we show that the \ito form of the evolution equations is easily treated with classical efficient time-integration schemes.
 A particular class of equations that can be cast indifferently in both \ito and Stratonovich frameworks is briefly discussed in \Cref{sec:rode}.
 Finally, in \Cref{sec:sle}, we show how we can work directly with stochastic density matrices instead of wavefunctions, moving back to the framework of earlier seminal works that employed stochastic Liouville equations \cite{Kubo1963StochasticEquations,Haken1973AnMotion}.
 This allows for the inclusion of various effects, such as different dissipators and measurement apparatuses.